zakkudo/translation-static-analyzer/README.md

 ## Why use this?

+- Automated code splittiing
 - You no longer have to manage hierarchies of translations
+- Includes a handy commandline program called `update-translations`
-- Designed for architectures leveraging dynamic imports, allowing splitting of the translations based off of file structure
+- Designed for architectures leveraging dynamic imports
 - Templates are automatically generated for the translators where they only need to fill in the blanks
 - The translations are annoted if they are new or unused as well as the file names and line numbers of usages
 - Easy auditing for missing or non-updated translation strings with never running your application or enlisting QA